Proxy voting

 Proxy voting is a form of voting whereby a member of a decision-making body may delegate their voting power to a representative, to enable a vote in absence.
 The representative may be another member of the same body, or external.
 A person so designated is called a "proxy" and the person designating them is called a "principal".'
 Proxy appointments can be used to form a voting bloc that can exercise greater influence in deliberations or negotiations.
 Proxy voting is a particularly important practice with respect to corporations; in the United States, investment advisers often vote proxies on behalf of their client accounts.

+Related systems

 A related topic is liquid democracy, a family of electoral systems where votes are transferable and grouped by voters, candidates or combination of both to create proportional representation, and delegated democracy.

 Another related topic is the so-called Proxy Plan, or interactive representation electoral system whereby elected representatives would wield as many votes as they received in the previous election.
 Oregon held a referendum on adopting such an electoral system in 1912.